Your Guide to Cycling Safely in Cold Weather

 Bike Lights

-You should have 2 lights for the front and 2 for the back of your bike to provide backup in case one fails.
+You should have two lights for the front, and two for the back of your bike to provide backup in case one fails.

 Front lights: The brightest light should go on your handlebar, while the other should go on your arm or helmet so you can orient it independently from your handlebar light.